BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Using identifiers

+Note the blue *senderId* and the brown *recipientIds* in the diagram above.
+This section explains how your service might store and use these ReadyRemit identifiers.

 ### senderId

 Your service uses your *senderId* to create ReadyRemit *Recipient* records and get an array of *Recipient* records: